 There are some special administrative provisions in place for older jobseekers.
 These provisions aim to help people during the transition from the labour force into retirement.
 These provisions recognise that older jobseekers may have more difficulty re-training and re-entering the workplace if they lose their job when they are near to retirement age.
-Older people in some cases have to retire at 65 but they may not qualify for a State pension until you are 66.
+If you have to retire at 65, you will not get a State pension until you are 66.
 However, you may still qualify for a benefit payment at 65.

 You can also read about Early retirement.